Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

 >**Note**: Launching a simulated phishing attack is a proactive measure to enhance cybersecurity awareness and readiness within an organization.
 By simulating real-world phishing scenarios, users can be trained to recognize and respond appropriately to potential threats.
 This contributes to the overall security posture of the organization by empowering users with the knowledge and skills needed to identify and avoid phishing attacks.

 ### Conclusion:
 The conclusion emphasizes the completion of the attack simulation creation process.
 Users are directed to review the simulation details, send a test email for inspection, and submit the simulation for execution.
-The acknowledgment of the newly created simulation signifies readiness for training and testing against simulated phishing attacks.
+The acknowledgement of the newly created simulation signifies readiness for training and testing against simulated phishing attacks.

 ### Review
-During this lab, you've gained knowledge on the process of Creating Attack Simulation
+During this lab, you've gained knowledge on the process of Creating an Attack Simulation

 ### You have successfully completed the lab